Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ### Configure a T-Engine as a Local Transform

-For the ACS repository to talk to a T-Engine, it must know the engine's URL.
+For the Repository to talk to a T-Engine, it must know the engine's URL.
 The URL can be added as an Alfresco global property, or more simply as a Java system property. `JAVA_OPTS` may be used to set this if starting the repository with Docker.